uchicago-capp-camp-2025/capp-camp-setup/capp-camp-files/filesystem-lab/README.md

 - Jupiter had three new moons confirmed in 2023, so update Jupiter to have 95 moons instead of 92.
 - There is no `venus.txt`.
 Venus has no moons.
 Add a new file for Venus, with "moons: 0".

-Once you are done with those changes, `python3 check.py` will confirm you are done with this lab!
+Once you are done with those changes, `uv run python check.py` will confirm you are done with this lab!

 ### Credits